 2a.
-If admitted "Conditionally", attain "Classified" standing their graduate program of study, and should not be required to take any prerequisites or meet any additional requirements beyond those listed in the Graduate Bulletin for all students in the program.
+If admitted "Conditionally", attain "Classified" standing

+Students admitted with Classified standing have met all university and department requirements for admission.
+Classified students are fully eligible to proceed with courses for their graduate program of study and should not be required to take any prerequisites or meet any additional requirements beyond those listed in the Graduate Bulletin for all students in the program.